How to snag an Ontario Parks reservation

 Increased demand means you can no longer count on your usual sites (and dates) to be available.

 I’ve read dozens of comments from campers who expect the same site and dates to be available year after year for annual trips.
-While it must be wonderful to have these long-standing traditions, what it means for Ontario Parks is that they are not operating at capacity, which is not sustainable.
+While it must be wonderful to have these long-standing traditions, it meant that Ontario Parks was not operating at capacity, which is not sustainable.

-I’m happy that Ontario Parks will be operating at (almost) 100% occupancy, even with higher competition for sites.
+I’m happy that Ontario Parks will operate at (almost) 100% occupancy, even with higher competition for sites.
 It’s not good for anyone who has come to love the quiet of semi-full campgrounds, but it is great for the parks.

-Keep in mind: Sandbanks, Algonquin, Pinery, Killbear, and Bon Echo have the highest demand of any provincial park for reservations.
+Sandbanks, Algonquin, Pinery, Killbear, and Bon Echo have the highest demand for reservations of any provincial park.

 2. Flexible travel dates and destinations

-Keep your dates and sites open to change, and peruse more than one Ontario Parks to book your getaway.
+If you can, keep your dates flexible, choose multiple sites, and peruse more than one Ontario Park destination to book your getaway.

 You’ll have better chances at securing a booking if you open your search to include multiple parks – and understand that the top Ontario Parks will have stiff competition for prime sites!

 Trying to book weekdays during the height of summer isn’t going to work well at the most popular parks.
-Adjust your expectations, amend your destination, and you may find a premium site that’s perfect for you.
+Adjust your destination, and you may find a premium site that’s perfect for you.

 Make a list!
 I made a list of a dozen Ontario Parks, with at least three sites or more from walk-in, backpacking & paddling sites at each destination so that I’m more likely to find a reservation.